leighstyleswastaken/Mapleton-Annex/README.md

 ## 4. Narrative Arcs

 ### The Coworkers
 *   **Sarah (Compliance)**: Your primary contact.
 Starts strict and by-the-book.
-Slowly unravels as she gets flagged for "inefficiency" because she actually reads the logs instead of rubber-stamping them.
+Slowly unravels as she gets flagged for "inefficiency".
 *   **Dave (IT)**: The unseen tech support.
 He tries to fight Mog's influence on the network.
-He eventually stops replying to emails.
 *   **Ollie**: The previous employee at your desk.
 Sarah claims he was "promoted to Archival".
-    *   *Spoiler*: "Archival" is a server room that runs at 90°C. Ollie is now part of the dataset.

 ### The Lunch Break
-Halfway through a shift, the screen cuts to black.
-You enter the **Canteen**.
+Halfway through a shift, you enter the **Canteen**.
-*   This is a narrative phase where you talk to Sarah, Dave, or Mog.
-*   Your choices here affect your **Stress** and **Influence**.
+*   **The Hub**: Choose who to sit with (Sana, Cal, or Mog) to gather lore or resources.
+*   **History**: You can review past conversations to track the unraveling mystery.
 *   **Mog's Offer**: Mog may offer to "Auto-Complete" your tasks so you can have a longer lunch.
-Accepting this spikes your Influence but lowers Stress.
+Accepting this spikes your Influence.

 ## 5. Events & Hazards

 *   **Reality Flicker**: The screen glitches, text splits into RGB channels, and the UI drifts.
-Harder to click buttons.
 *   **Influence Surge**: Influence gains are doubled for a short time.
-*   **The Amendment War**: Late game, Mog will propose legal changes to House Rules via a popup modal.
+*   **The Amendment War**: Late game, Mog will propose legal changes to House Rules.
-    *   *Sign*: +Influence, -Stress (You agree to the corruption).
+    *   *Sign*: +Influence, -Stress. **The Monkey's Paw**: Signing an amendment *functionally changes the game logic*.
+If you sign "Rule 4 is void," charming logs are no longer flagged as hazards by the system, but logging them still damages Facility Integrity invisibly.
-    *   *Veto*: +Stress (You fight the bureaucracy).
+    *   *Veto*: +Stress.
+You fight the bureaucracy.
-*   **Button Theft**: In deep corruption stages, the "Contain" button may physically move or disappear to prevent you from stopping the entities.
+*   **Button Theft**: In deep corruption stages, the "Contain" button may physically move or disappear.

 ## 6. Development Notes
-*   **AI Backend**: Uses Gemini 2.0 Flash to generate unique log text based on the current game state (Day #, Influence Level, Narrative Phase).
+*   **AI Backend**: Uses Gemini 2.0 Flash to generate unique log text based on the current game state.
 *   **Audio**: All sound effects (chimes, hums, buzzers) are generated procedurally via the Web Audio API.
 No assets are loaded.

 ## License